 Yes . . . of all time!
 This is the best cinnamon raisin cookie recipe of all time!

 These cookies are SO incredibly buttery and cinnamon-y!
 And the raisins – oh, the raisins – you don’t even have to be a raisin fan to appreciate them!

-They soak for about an hour in warm, melted butter with vanilla and cinnamon – they become soft, plump and rich with flavor.
+The secret is that before the raisins are added into the batter, they soak for about an hour in warm, melted butter with vanilla and cinnamon.
+They become soft, plump and rich with flavor.

 Now imagine all of this held together by a lovely, perfect combination of a soft and crisp cookie.

 I’m guessing you’re so ready for a bite after hearing that.
 I just ate one, just describing them to you makes me want another.
 And another.

 The Inspiration for Best Cinnamon Raisin Cookie Recipe of All Time

 My son’s tennis coach just had a baby so I asked her husband what sort of cookies she might like.
 Without skipping a beat, he practically yelled, “oh, she loves cinnamon raisin cookies!”
 I knew right away cinnamon raisin was his favorite. 😉